ektrah/libsodium-core/README.md

 ### Other

 #### sodium_version_string
-`Sodium.SodiumVersion.SodiumVersionString()` - This returns the version string on the `libsodium` library in use.
+`Sodium.SodiumCore.SodiumVersionString()` - This returns the version string on the `libsodium` library in use.
 Note, this is not the version of libsodium-net.

+#### randombytes_buf
+`Sodium.SodiumCore.GetRandomBytes()` - Gets a number of random bytes, suitable for use as a key or nonce.
+In classes where appropriate, there are `GenerateKey()` and/or `GenerateNonce()` functions that return a byte array of the correct size.

+### Non-libsodium Methods

+There are a small number of additional methods that extended or simplify the usage of this library.

+#### HexToBinary
+`Sodium.Utilities.HexToBinary()` - This method converts a lower-case hex-encoded string to a byte array.

+#### BinaryToHex
+`Sodium.Utilities.BinaryToHex()` - This method takes a byte array, and produces a lower-case hex-encoded string.

 ## Requirements & Versions